-So I made the perfect pound cake yesterday evening for Sweet Punch’s July baking and it was a good thing because I have made a pound cake after ages.
-Ofcourse I started my cake baking by everyone’s favorite pound cake and later as I started to bake more healthy stuff less butter, more wheat flour rather than all purpose flour, pound cake got lost somewhere and man was it good to remember it again heck it was!
+So I made the perfect pound cake yesterday evening for Sweet Punch’s July baking and it was a good thing because I haven’t made a pound cake in ages.
+Of course, when I first started baking, I started it by baking everyone’s favorite pound cake.
+However, later as I started to bake more healthy stuff with less butter and more wheat flour, rather than all-purpose flour, the pound cake got lost somewhere.
+But man! was it good to remember it again!
+Yaa, heck it was!

 Sinful to the core and I made it even more sinful with topping it with homemade Dulche de Leche.
 One is allowed to forget about calories once in a while, isn’t it? *goes off to survive on salad and sprouts for a day to make up :P*.
 The cake was dense and crumbly just as it was supposed to be.

 I followed the recipe completely this time (surprise 🙂 ) I just added 1/2 tsp of cardamom powder and 1 tsp pf lemon zest.
 I did get a crack on the top surface of the cake, but apart from that, the cake was pretty yum tasting and perfect.

 And for the Dulche De Luche, I followed purple foodie’s recipe.
 I took a can of milkmaid and immersed in water bath for about 3 hours while it simmered (I made it on my induction stove on minimum power).
 Then, I added a vanilla bean and a little rock salt to it.
 I must admit it didn’t turn out perfect and as creamy as it should have been.
 If you see in the pictures, there was a lump formed in the tin while it was cooking and no matter what I did, it didn’t smooth out fully.
 Can anyone tell me why could that lump have been there?
 Perhaps, I opened the tin too much?
 Despite the lump, the taste was to die for.
 After I took the stuff out of the tin, both N and Ojas sat and licked it clean 😉